About the Study

 We are interested in speaking to pediatric patients currently in the process of transitioning from pediatric to adult care, and former pediatric patients who have transferred to adult care within the past 3 years.
 We are also interested in speaking to caregiver’s whose child is being cared for by at least one pediatric specialist or whose child has transferred to adult care within the past 3 years.
 Participants in this study, must also care for or be diagnosed with one of three conditions of focus: Inflammatory Bowel Disease, Diabetes, or Juvenile Idiopathic Arthritis.

 Participation in this study involves attending a virtual focus group with other pediatric patients or caregivers.
 Participation in this study will take approximately one hour of your time.
-In appreciation of your time commitment, you will be invited to enter a draw to win 1 of 3 $100 Visa gift cards.
+In appreciation of your time commitment, you will receive a $25 gift card.

 Health Care Providers